ElenaPapanikolas/Task-Board/README.md

 WHEN I refresh the page
 THEN the saved tasks persist

 Was given a blank task board with three columns: to do, in progress, and done.
 The 'add task' button doesn't work.
+Added datepicker from jquery ui.
+Added modal from bootstrap.
+Modified modal to match mock-up.